 The speed at which your position may be filled could be completely up in the air.
 It may take an extended period of time depending on the severity of the shortage in your area.
 If your district is asking you to stay, you may be able to speak with administration or HR about creating a timeline that works for both of you.

 Do not let this deter you if you know you need to get out ASAP for whatever reason.
-I have heard countless stories of employers being open to 2-4 week waits so teachers can carry out their duties.
+I have heard countless stories of employers being open to two-to-four-week waits so teachers can carry out their duties.
 I have interviewed a union representative on the Teacher Career Coach Podcast who talks about more about breaking a teaching contract here.

 Top Concerns for Quitting Teaching Mid-Year